Dragutin Gavrilović: Legacy and honors

 A street stretching along the Danube riverbank in the Dorćol area of Belgrade (where Gavrilović and his men fought) bears the name Major Gavrilović's riverbank in his memory.
 There are also streets bearing his name in the cities of Kragujevac Niš, Čačak, Valjevo, Zrenjanin, Užice and Bijeljina.

 Swedish heavy metal band Sabaton wrote the song "Last Dying Breath" from their album The Last Stand in his honor, referencing quotes by him in the lyrics.

-Album title "Naši životi više ne postoje" by the Croatian black metal band Prognan, as well as the eponymous track form the album, directly reference Gavrilović's speech.
+Album title "Naši životi više ne postoje" ("Our lives no longer exist") by the Croatian black metal band Prognan, as well as the eponymous track form the album, directly reference Gavrilović's speech.
 The album itself tells a conceptual storyline about a Serbian soldier who endures and survives the trials and tribulations of World War I.